mtlynch/mtlynch.io/content/book-reports/antiracist/index.md

 purchase_url: https://www.ibramxkendi.com/how-to-be-an-antiracist-1
 ---

-It introduces interesting ideas, but many of the arguments are flimsy, and he cherry picks statistics, often misrepresenting them or getting them outright wrong.
+I had a mixed reaction to this book.
+Some of Ibram X. Kendi's ideas felt novel and compelling.
+It broaden my perspective in thinking about race.
+And there's a lot of historical discussion of race and slavery that covered details I don't remember from school.
+At the same time, I felt that many of Kendi's arguments were flimsy and his facts questionable.
+He cherry-picked statistics and often misrepresented details or got them outright wrong.

 <!--more-->

-One of my biggest disagreements with the book was that he asserts that in the absence of racism, no ethnic group would be measurably different than any other ethnic group in any dimension.
+One of my biggest disagreements with the book was that Kendi asserts that in the absence of racism, no ethnic group would be measurably different than any other ethnic group in any dimension.
+I don't think there would be a "superior race" in the absence of bias, but I think any nonrandom sample of people will be measurably different on some meaningful metrics.

 For example, Jews today are disproportionately represented in occupations like law or medicine.
 Kendi believes that this is unrelated to Judaism's emphasis on education.
-Instead he says it's simply a coincidence.
+Instead, he says it's simply a coincidence.
 People who value education are more likely to be doctors and lawyers, and some people who value education happen to be Jewish, but he sees no causal relationship.

 ## Results over intentions

-There's a recurring theme in the book of valuing results over intentions.
-Kendi is frustrated that people with racist motivations can put policies in place that hold down minority groups but still identify as "not racist."
-Americans typically define racism in terms of intentions.
-If someone passes a law that indirectly increases unemployment for black Americans, it's hard for anyone else to declare conclusively that person is racist.
+Throughout the book, Kendi emphasizes the importance of results over intentions.
+Kendi is frustrated that people with racist motivations can put policies in place that hold down minority groups but still declare themselves "not racist."
+He thinks we should focus on the effects instead.

+Americans typically define racism in terms of private belief.
+We call someone "racist" if they do or say things that indicate that they hold racial biases.
+But when a politician passes a complex law that indirectly increases unemployment for black Americans, it's hard for anyone else to declare conclusively that the politician is racist.

 Kendi's solution is to define racism in terms of objective, measurable results.
 He proposes that an action or policy is "antiracist" is if it leads to greater racial equity.
 Everything else is racist.
-It's impossible to be neutral, as neutral is a tacit endorsement of the status quo, which is racist.
+If your law increased black unemployment, you are racist, regardless of what your intentions were.
+It's impossible to be "race-neutral," as neutral is a tacit endorsement of the status quo, which is racist.

 I found the idea interesting at first blush.
 It does address the problem Kendi describes.
-But as I thought more about it, I felt like it's a poor solution in almost every other scenario.
+But as I thought about it more, it felt like a poor solution in almost every other scenario.

 If someone earnestly fights for racial equality but fails to achieve it, what's the point of labeling that person a racist?

-When you consider the opposite, it leads to absurd conclusions.
-For example, when [Derek Chauvin killed George Floyd](https://en.wikipedia.org/wiki/Killing_of_George_Floyd) earlier this year, it outraged Americans to such an unprecedented degree that it led to a dramatic increase in racial awareness around the globe.
-Does that make the killing an act of antiracism?
+And then the opposite scenario &mdash; a racist person unintentionally doing something antiracist &mdash; leads to absurd conclusions.
+For example, when [Derek Chauvin killed George Floyd](https://en.wikipedia.org/wiki/Killing_of_George_Floyd) earlier this year, it caused such outrage that racial justice awareness increased dramatically across the globe.
+Does that make the killing of George Floyd an act of antiracism?
 Is Derek Chauvin an antiracist?
 The answer should be "no" under any sane definition, but under Kendi's definition, the answer would be yes.

 The place where I think a results-focused perspective made sense was in terms of activism.
 Kendi is critical of activists who take pride in being "radical" while achieving no real change.
 Kendi considers policy change to be the primary avenue for reducing racial inequity, so he doesn't consider activists radical or effective unless they achieve policy change.